 The development of M-H-C agostic bonds

 The discovery of the agostic-ethyl and -methyl titanium compounds which unambiguously demonstrated the existence of the agostic M-H-C bond.
 (194, C.110, 216 C. 92, 251 C. 115)

 There is now appreciation of the widespread role of agostic bonds as intermediates in many key metal-hydrocarbon reactions.
 (218 C. 68, 222 C. 1064, 302 C. 653)

 A 2014 search for the word agostic using Web of Science gave 1,549 articles published by others using this term since the concept “agostic bond” was proposed in 1983.
-(The word “agostic” has been selected for inclusion in the next edition of the Oxford English Dictionary.
+The word “agostic” has been included in the recent edition of the Oxford English Dictionary.
 (222 C. 1064, 302 C. 653)